 At the end of each day students who have met expectations in all 6 lessons will be awarded with a 'Character Day' (worth 5 points).
+Students who achieve character days across each fortnight, will also be issued with 'Character Fortnight' (Worth 10 points).
 Students who consistently achieve 'Character Days' are entered into a prize draw entry every fortnight, half term and year end.